Food Resources

 As a result of the Federal government shutdown New Hampshire is partnering with NH Food Bank to Expand Mobile Pantries for SNAP Recipients; WIC Updates

+SNAP: The State of New Hampshire has developed a contingency plan to assist Supplemental Nutrition Assistance Program (SNAP) recipients affected by the federal government shutdown.
 DHHS and the NH Department of Education are also reaching out to families in our school communities to notify them that the National School Breakfast and National School Lunch programs, which provide free and reduced meals to children each school day, continue to be available for eligible families.
 For more information on these programs, please visit the National School Lunch Program website.
+Those who want to support the work can make a donation or explore volunteer opportunities.

 For more information about WIC and SNAP, please visit the SNAP and WIC Federal Shutdown Information page.